Phase-type frailty models: A flexible approach to modeling unobserved heterogeneity in survival analysis: Parameter estimation

 Then, the complete log-likelihood is given by

+where $ \tilde{\bfX} $ denotes the set of observed covariates $\{ \bfX_1, \dots, \bfX_N\}$.
 In this scenario, the only change in the E-step is that the conditional expectations should be modified accordingly to include the factor $\exp(\bfX \bfbeta)$ in the formulas.
 Regarding the M-step, the maximization of $\bfalp$ and $\bfbeta$ should be done conjunctly.
 More specifically, we need to compute

 \end{remark}